brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 34. **NEXT COMING SOON**: Stay tuned for more innovative and efficient PowerShell scripts that will continue to enhance system administration efficiency and effectiveness.

-# Files into Eventlogs-Tools folder
+# Files in the Eventlogs-Tools Folder

 ## Prerequisite:
 Before running the scripts in this folder, ensure that the `Microsoft Log Parser utility` is installed on your system.
-Moreover, to fully leverage these scripts, you must have the ability to execute `PowerShell scripts (.PS1)`, specifically those utilizing the `Import-Module ActiveDirectory` command, particularly on Windows 10 machines.
+Additionally, to fully leverage these scripts, you must have the ability to execute `PowerShell scripts (.PS1)`, specifically those utilizing the `Import-Module ActiveDirectory` command, especially on Windows 10 machines.
 This necessitates the installation of the `Remote Server Administration Tools (RSAT)`.

 ## Description:
 This folder contains scripts specifically designed for selecting and processing Windows Event Log files (*.evtx).
-They focus on extracting particular information from these logs and then outputting the results in an easy-to-analyze CSV file format.
+They focus on extracting specific information from these logs and then outputting the results in an easy-to-analyze CSV file format.

 1. **EventID-Count-AllEvents-EVTX.ps1:** This script provides a comprehensive analysis tool for EVTX (Event Log) files, allowing users to select a log file and count the occurrences of each EventID within it.
 It simplifies the process of understanding event frequency by exporting the results to a CSV file, located in the user's Documents folder.
-This script is an indispensable asset for troubleshooting or auditing, as it helps in breaking down and summarizing complex event log data, making it easier for users to interpret and analyze.
+This script is an indispensable asset for troubleshooting or auditing, as it helps break down and summarize complex event log data, making it easier for users to interpret and analyze.

 2. **EventID307-PrintAudit.ps1**: This advanced script specializes in extracting detailed information from the Microsoft-Windows-PrintService/Operational Event Log (EVTX file), focusing on Event ID 307.
 It is adept at capturing comprehensive data about print job activities, including printer usage, page counts, and job sizes.
 As an indispensable auditing tool, it provides deep insights into print management and operational efficiency within an environment, making it an essential resource for administrators and auditors looking to optimize print services and monitor printing activities.